Józef Franczak: Biography

-Not much is know about Franczak's wartime activities, except that around February 1943, he and two other partisans (one from the Bataliony Chłopskie) got into a firefight with Jewish partisans in Skrzynice-Kolonia, resulting in two fatalities on the Jewish side.
+Not much is known about Franczak's wartime activities, except that around February 1943, he and two other partisans (one from the Bataliony Chłopskie) got into a firefight with Jewish partisans in Skrzynice-Kolonia, resulting in two fatalities on the Jewish side.
 That same year, he was involved in the beating of several villagers who had been described as unfriendly towards the local AK units.
 Two of these villagers, Adam and Helena Broda, were later honored as Righteous Among the Nations for hiding several Jewish refugees.

 In August 1944, Franczak was conscripted into the Polish Second Army.
 In 1945, having witnessed some of his Home Army colleagues being executed by the communist Polish government at the Uroczysko Baran killing fields, he defected from the Second Army, and hid for a few months in different locations, such as Sopot and Łódź, using the alias of Józef Baginski.
 Subsequently he returned to the area of Lublin, and joined the militant anti-communist resistance in Poland, colloquially known as the cursed soldiers.
 His first unit was led by Hieronim Dekutowski (nom de guerre "Zapora").
 Captured and arrested by the security forces (Urząd Bezpieczeństwa) in June 1946, he managed to kill four guards and make his escape along with some others.

 At the beginning of 1947, he took part in actions against the law enforcement agencies and the military of the communist authorities, particularly the milicja, and the functionaries of the Urząd Bezpieczeństwa and their informers.
 Later in 1947 he joined a unit led by a Wolność i Niezawisłość officer, Zdzisław Broński (nom de guerre "Uskok"), which operated northeast of Lublin.
 In 1949 he personally executed a former resistance member who had betrayed Broński.
 Then for several years he led a group bent on executing traitors and informers, who had joined with those he perceived to be the enemies of Poland.

 Franczak decided not to turn himself to the authorities, an offer tied to the amnesty of 1947 and subsequent amnesties.
 He was concerned that some real or alleged crimes he committed (in particular, his involvement in the firefight with Jewish partisans in 1943, and his involvement in numerous violent operations against the new government in the post-war years) would not be dismissed under amnesty laws, meaning that Franczak could have faced prosecution upon turning himself in.